Background image

 speakeasy quickstart

-• Speakeasy handles authentication with a secret key in an environment variable, which you can get on the Speakeasy website.
+• Speakeasy handles authentication with a secret key in an environment variable.
+You can get the secret key on the Speakeasy website.

-• The Speakeasy quickstart will present an interactive mode that will walk you through creating an SDK.
+• Running the Speakeasy quickstart launches an interactive mode that will guide you through generating an SDK.

 Comparing the output of Fern and Speakeasy for all four SDK languages Fern supports would be too long for this article.
 We’ll focus on TypeScript (JavaScript).